akalakaco/akalaka.github.io/about.md

 ### Taking Care of Siblings

 Consider this space your source for support.
-Here, we share stories, lessons, and solutions. **[Subscribe](http://eepurl.com/hOzLdn)** to stay in touch and receive exclusive offers from AKALAKA.
+Here, we share stories, lessons, and solutions. **[Join us](https://akalakaco.github.io/join/)** to get connected to your community of support.